TheTexta/obsidian-main/Psychology/Social Psychology/Social Comparison.md

 People are motivated to obtain a positive social identity through positive intergroup social comparisons.
 People compare themselves to others in order to strengthen there own self image / evaluation.
-People look more favourably on those in there group then those in the out group.
+People look more favourably on those in there group then those [[in group|in]] the [[out group]].